£92 Find Cheap Flights from Australia to Thailand

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Thailand, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Australia to Thailand, you should book around 4 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 19 weeks before departure.
+To get a below-average price on a flight from Australia to Thailand, you should book around 4 weeks before departure, which saves you about 12% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 17 weeks before departure.

 Which is the cheapest airport to fly into in Thailand?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Thailand is Phuket City Airport (HKT), with an average flight price of £163.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Thailand is Bangkok Suvarnabhumi Airport (BKK), with an average flight price of £365.

 Good to know - Cheap tickets from Australia to Thailand